gmelodie/pythontorial/week4.md

 # Week 4: JSON

 So far we've only seen HTTP being used to send HTML files (because duh, it's in the name), but HTTP nowadays is used to transfer all kinds of different data.
 JSON stands for JavaScript Object Notation.
+Don't let the name fool you, JSON is used in almost every programming language to exchange data.
 Here, let's take a look at an example of a JSON file:

 ```json
 {